w3c/smartagents-workshop/README.md

     * Internationalization and compatibility with region-specific technology

 ## Example of related use cases
-Related technology area is broad including:
+The related technology area is broad including:

 * Voice agent
 * Connected car